 The device displays all the information of the current pedalboard selection in a larger format, ideal for Live sessions.
-It's interactive, allowing you to start/stop/record clips, launch scenes, browse scenes, stop transport, change bpm and record length.

 The display appears as an additional window available in Live.
 You can then drag this window onto one of the computer's screens.
-This additional screen can be a tablet connected to the computer, which will be placed in front of you, for example in front of the pedal:
+This additional screen can be a tablet connected to the computer, which will be placed in front of the pedalboard, for example: